apache/spark/docs/sql-ref-syntax-ddl-create-view.md

 ### Examples
 {% highlight sql %}
--- Create a global temporary view `subscribed_movies` if it does not exist.
-CREATE GLOBAL TEMPORARY VIEW IF NOT EXISTS subscribed_movies
-    AS SELECT mo.member_id, mb.full_name, mo.movie_title
-        FROM movies AS mo INNER JOIN members AS mb
-        ON mo.member_id = mb.id;

 -- Create or replace view for `experienced_employee` with comments.
 CREATE OR REPLACE VIEW experienced_employee
     (ID COMMENT 'Unique identification number', Name)